On This Page

 This is the fastest way to “embed” your brand in LLM responses.

-• Tone and citability.
+• Tone and citation patterns are positive.

 Can ChatGPT mention a brand if it has no public mentions on the internet?